dot-tsu/dot-tsu/README.md

 # 💫 About Me:
 🌟 Welcome!
-I'm Luca, a skilled full-stack developer with a strong foundation in front-end development, specifically React.
-I'm deeply motivated to utilize technology to address complex problems and develop innovative solutions.
-By blending front-end and back-end development techniques, I create consistent and resilient applications.
+I'm Luca, a versatile full-stack developer with a strong inclination towards frontend development in the MERN stack.
+I excel in creating responsive and visually stunning user interfaces using React, leveraging modern CSS frameworks.
+With my comprehensive knowledge of backend technologies, I ensure seamless integration and smooth functionality across the application.